For Thai, there are two DBT Templates:

 Thai is usually produced in uncontracted braille.
 This means that words in the text are produced in braille on a one-for-one basis.
 One braille character for each inkprint symbol.
 Some inkprint punctuation may require more than one braille character.
 Showing upper case, emphasis, or numbers will add braille characters to the character count.But there are no abbreviations or contractions.
 If you have questions about how braille is produced, please contact a member of the relevant braille authority.

 Thai is written in a script other than the Roman alphabet.
-This may result in problems when importing files into DBT.Your best bet is to import files from Microsoft Word or Open Office that are written in a Unicode font.You can contact support at Duxbury Systems if you have a file which does not import properly into DBT.
+This may result in problems when importing files into DBT.Your best option is to import files from Microsoft Word or Open Office that are written in a Unicode font.You can contact support at Duxbury Systems if you have a file which does not import properly into DBT.
 Please send the file which does not import (the original inkprint file), not a screen shot of DBT.

 The Problem of Word or Syllable Endings